mazerakham/simple-server-deploy/README.md

 # Simple Server Deploy

 This project demonstrates a simple Hello World API using Flask, designed for automated deployment on an AWS EC2 instance with CI/CD using GitHub Actions.
+The server runs on port 5001.

 ## Local Setup